-Temperature control is very common in industrial practice, because, as just mentioned, there are a number of benefits of closing a reasonably fast temperature loop:
+Temperature control is very common in industry.
+Indeed, as just mentioned, there are a number of benefits of closing a reasonably fast temperature loop:

-- 1. Stabilizes the column composition profile (and thus keeps disturbances within the column) - 2.
-Gives indirect level control: Reduces the need for level control (as a result of benefit 1)

-- 3. Gives indirect composition control: Strongly reduces disturbance sensitivity - 4.
+- 1. Stabilizes the column profile (and thus keeps disturbances within the column) - 2.
+Indirect level control: Reduces the need for level control (as a result of benefit 1) - 3.
+Indirect composition control: Strongly reduces disturbance sensitivity - 4.
 Makes the remaining composition problem less interactive (e.g. in terms of the RGA) and thus makes it possible to have good two-point composition control - 5.
 Makes the column behave more linearly (as a result of benefits 1 and 2)